PAYROLL CALCULATION PROCEDURE

 Director’s fees are treated with the same taxation and social contributions as under employment contract.

-Based on their annual income, self-employed persons are responsible for the entire social and healthy security charge.
+Based on their annual income, self-employed persons are responsible for the entire social and health security charge.
 Maximum threshold is the same as under employment contract – 3000 BGN.
 Minimum insurance income is mandatory 510 BGN even if less income is generated.
 The social contribution rate is minimum 17.80%.

 Concealment of mandatory social contributions in large size (over 3 000 BGN) is criminalized.